oskarkk/pvparena/doc/commands/spawn.md

 a [module](../modules.md).
 Be sure you have installed and activated stuff you want to add, for instance the "Flags" goal, or the "StandardSpectate" module...

+## Spawn requirements for each arena

+In general cases, you need to set those spawns:
+- for team arenas: one spawn per team, one lounge per team, one spectator area and one exit
+- for free arenas: several spawns, one lounge, one spectator area and one exit

+Anyway, the plugin tell you which spawns are missing if there.

 ## Spawn Offset